Simolation/ceyboard/README.md

 <img src="https://img.shields.io/badge/license-MIT-green" alt="MIT License" />
 </p>

-This repository is the official implementation of [Insert link to Paper]().
+This repository is the official implementation of [Analysis of Mobile Typing Characteristics in the Light of Cognition](https://ieeexplore.ieee.org/document/9861089).
 Details on how to cite the paper can be found in the GitHub repo under "Cite this repository".

 ## Requirements and Setup